mollywilliams/grace-notes.github.io/_topics/rabbinical-exegesis.md

-On the other hand, as the statement that redemption was not to be taken for a murderer was needless, it was meant to indicate that redemption might be taken in cases of inferior importance, such as in that of an " eye for an eye."
+On the other hand, as the statement that redemption was not to be taken for a murderer was needless, it was meant to indicate that redemption might be taken in cases of inferior importance, such as in that of an "eye for an eye."

 [These different methods of drawing inferences from the statements of Scripture were not all of equal value, and some were only to be used